jrmmba8314/PopularBandPairs/README.md

 # PopularBandPairs

+This was done as part of software engineering interview...

 The assignment is:

 The attached text file contains the favorite musical artists of 1000 users from Some Popular Music Review Website.
 Each line is a list of up to 50 artists, formatted as follows: